ccnokes/node-fifo-example/README.md

 # node-fifo-example

-Run with `node index.js`
+Run with `npm start`

-One node.js process will create a FIFO, and log out any data written to it.
+One node.js process will create a named pipe/FIFO, and log out any data written to it.
 The second node.js process will write to it once a second.
+A bash script and a C++ program will also write to it once.
+Look at `index.js` to see what's going on.

-Other processes can write to the FIFO too.
-For example, from Bash you can run `echo "Hello from bash" >> ./testfifo`, and you'll see that logged out as well.
+This only works on macOS.